jantzeno/SteppenFace/README.md

   - **Delete Plate**: Remove selected plate (parts remain in model)
   - **Rename Plate**: Assign descriptive names to plates
   - **Arrange Parts**: Placeholder for future auto-arrangement logic
+  - **Draw Exclusion**: Toggle drawing mode, then click & drag on plate to create red exclusion zones
+  - **Clear All**: Remove all exclusion zones from the selected plate

 When planar alignment is enabled:
 - Parts are automatically laid flat based on selected faces
 - Parts are arranged in a grid layout
 - Multiple plates are shown with automatic grid spacing
 - Parts are auto-assigned to plates based on their 2D position

+### Exclusion Zones
+- Select a plate from the list
+- Click "Draw Exclusion" to enter drawing mode (button turns orange)
+- Click and drag on the plate to create red rectangular zones
+- These zones mark areas where parts should not be placed (e.g., defects, clamp locations)
+- Use "Clear All" to remove all exclusion zones from a plate
+- Each plate has its own independent set of exclusion zones

 ## Configuration